 - Garbage Cans – Garbage cans should be placed in the street against the curb, not on the sidewalk.
 Please remove your cans from the street the day they are emptied.

 - Trailers, RVs, Motor homes – The CC&Rs prohibit parking these vehicles within sight.
 You may park them in your garage, or arrange off-site storage.

 - Rentals – The HCCA has published a Memorandum of Understanding to clarify the many CC&R and Bellevue Code requirements.
-Short-term rentals are prohibited by the CC&Rs.
+Short-term rentals (less than 30 days) are prohibited by the CC&Rs.
 Long-term room rentals are allowed for no more than two rooms with the owner living in the house, and a City of Bellevue permit granted.
 Other specific limitations also apply.

 - Trees and Views – For only the homes in Area 2, the CC&Rs do require that “Except for existing trees of exceptional beauty now exceeding the height limitations imposed by this paragraph, the height of trees and shrubs shall not be permitted to unreasonably interfere with the territorial view from other lots in this plat.”
 What this practically means is that if the tree was already view-blocking in 1977, then it is not violating the CC&Rs.
 For newer trees, the only solution that has been successful to resolve view-blocking tree disputes, is to work cooperatively with the neighbor to either share or take on the entire cost of cutting the tree, or pruning lower limbs.
 Removal of more than five significant trees (greater than 8 inch diameter 4 feet above ground) within three years requires a permit.